 If you want a good all around package with arrows and to have a solid understanding of the threats around you, if you’re tech savvy and are cool with a bit of a learning curve, get the V1 with YaV1.
 If you’re an iPhone user, run V1Driver with your V1.
 Click here to purchase.

-If you do mostly highway/rural driving and want to give yourself the best possible opportunity to pick up radar at a distance, the Magnum is your tool of choice.
+If you do mostly highway/rural driving and want to give yourself the best possible opportunity to pick up radar at a distance, the Redline is your tool of choice.
 It can work as a city detector if you pair it with your phone using a Live cable and run Escort Live to manually lock out falses.
 Click here to purchase.

 Radenso Pro SE

 If you want the high end performance of the Magnum with the helpful city features without relying on your phone, the Radenso Pro SE is a great pick.
 It still needs a bit of fine tuning, but it’s a good high performance detector for both city and highway driving.
 Click here to purchase.